-This week the folks from the Austin-based nonprofit Tankproof are at the Texas Pool teaching lifesaving swimming lessons and water safety skills to local kids who may not otherwise have had the chance to learn.
+The Austin-based nonprofit Tankproof will be returning to the Texas Pool this summer to teach lifesaving swimming lessons and water safety skills to local kids who may not otherwise have had the chance to learn.

 Born in Louisiana, Thurman and Torrence Thomas are musicians and artists, currently pursuing their dreams of recording music through their band, Thebrosfresh.
 Though music is their forte, it’s not the only thing they’re producing.